GAMS-dev/gamspy/README.md

 ## What is it?

-**gamspy** is a mathematical optimization package that combines the power of the high performance GAMS execution system and flexibility of the Python language.
+**GAMSPy** is a mathematical optimization package that combines the power of the high performance GAMS execution system and flexibility of the Python language.
 It includes all GAMS symbols (Set, Alias, Parameter, Variable, and Equation) to compose mathematical models, a math package, and various utility functions.